MLB roundup: Twins win, clinch AL Central | Devdiscourse

 Rays 4, Yankees 0 Charlie Morton made his final regular-season start a strong one, taking a no-hitter into the sixth inning as Tampa Bay boosted its wild-card hopes by shutting out New York in St. Petersburg, Fla.

 In their regular-season home finale at Tropicana Field, the Rays scored two runs in the first inning and let Morton, a two-time All-Star, take care of business against the Yankees, who lead the majors in runs.
 Morton (16-6) fired six innings of one-hit ball, striking out nine, walking three and lowering his ERA to 3.05.
-With the win, Tampa Bay temporarily tied Oakland for the first American League wild-card spot and moved 1 1/2 games ahead of Cleveland.
+Joey Wendle and Avisail Garcia homered for the Rays.

 Pirates 4, Cubs 2 Pittsburgh carved out two runs in the eighth inning without a hit to break a tie and ultimately beat visiting Chicago.